 15 hours of flying, countless hours in airports and busses.
-Only thing left is a 3-hour train ride and 2hour bus ride.
+Only thing left is a 3-hour train ride and 2-hour bus ride.
 The Layover at the Frankfurt airport hotel was key!
 Even with the 12-hour attempt at hibernation, I'm still a bit smoked as I sit here in the Madrid hotel pub.
 I couldn't imagine attempting to fly/train/van directly to SJPP and start walking.
 That's too much of a young man's sport.
-The two day layover in Madrid is a bit of an indulgence as it would be feelich to page up the oppor indulgence as it would be foolish to pass up the opportunity to visit Spain's majestic old capita with its incredible architecture (old and modern), food and culture.
+The two day layover in Madrid is a bit of an indulgence as it would be foolish to pass up the opportunity to visit Spain's majestic old capitol with its incredible architecture (old and modern), food and culture.
 One can see every color and creed of person walking the boulevards and hear musical notes of many strange languages.
 Apparently a British soccer team is playing the Madrid team in the Euro quarterfinals and the police are out in droves....I guess the soccer hooligans are still a concern.
-It was somewhat evident in the Plaza Major with team's colors in abundance as they sang and chanted in unison their club songs.....as the Policia stood in peaceful, but ready overwatch.
+It was somewhat evident in the Plaza Major with teams' colors in abundance as they sang and chanted in unison their club songs.....as the Policia stood in peaceful, but ready overwatch.